scaleoutsystems/digital-pathology-tutorial/README.md

 ### Obtain a data partition

-Obtain a data partition (if you are doing this tuturial as part of a workshop you will obtain a download link from the instructor, if not see instructions below to download the raw data and create your own partitions), then :
+Obtain a data partition (if you are doing this tuturial as part of a workshop you will obtain a download link from the instructor, if not see instructions below to download the raw data and create your own partitions).

 Unpack the downloaded file and copy the content to the 'data' folder.
 ```yaml